lisahyx/2048-Game/README.md

 #### Game Play:
 1. Correct score calculation
 2. Do not save the score if a user quits in the middle of the game (set score to 0 or save user's old score)
+3. Only move cells by pressing LEFT, RIGHT, UP, DOWN keys

 #### Game Over:
 1. Display user score, back to menu, retry level, high score, and quit button